typestack/socket-controllers/README.md

 In this case if findAll will return undefined, `get_success` message will not be emitted.
 If findAll will return array of messages, they will be emitted back to the client in the `get_success` message.
-This example also demonstrates that Promises are supports.
+This example also demonstrates Promises support.
 If promise returned by controller action, message will be emitted only after promise will be resolved.

 #### Using exist server instead of creating a new one

-If you have, or if you want to create and configure socket.io server, you can use `useSocketServer` instead of `createSocketServer` function.
+If you need to create and configure socket.io server manually, you can use `useSocketServer` instead of `createSocketServer` function.
 Here is example of creating socket.io server and configuring it with express: